Has God ever asked you to walk away from something you loved?

 Thank you for joining me.
 I have so enjoyed studying the Fruit of Joy with you!
 This article concludes our study on the Fruit of Joy.
 This has been a part of my current series, Sweet Smelling Fruit—Cultivating a Heart that Lives by the Spirit.

 What’s next?
 We will pick back up with our series in August and take a closer look at the Fruit of #Gentleness.
 Is this your first time here?
 I invite you to join us as we dig in to learn more about the Fruits of the Spirit!
-Subscribe to my weekly newsletter to receive updates on future posts and to get the most recent Topical Bible Study challenge before it’s released on the blog.
+Subscribe to my weekly newsletter to stay up to date on future posts and when new freebies become available.

 6 thoughts on “Grasping For Slivers Of Joy”

 This is something I so needed to hear today!
 God’s got something better.
 Thank you for sharing, you have touched my heart. ~Carolyn

 You’re welcome Carolyn!